Pulan Visaranai 2

 Pulan Visaranai 2 is a 2015 Indian Tamil-language action thriller film directed by R. K. Selvamani and produced by Ibrahim Rowther.
 It stars Prashanth, Karthika in lead roles with R. K. and Pyramid Natarajan playing pivotal roles.
 The film, which is a sequel to the 1990 film Pulan Visaranai, began production in 2006 and languished in development hell before releasing on 30 January 2015.

 Plot

-The plot revolves around a cover-up of the murder of a team of workers from a petroleum plant.
-Sabarathinam, a cop, realizes that there are political and economic forces at play here, and that the mega-rich businessman Rakesh Khetan has a hand in this.
+The plot revolves around the cover-up of the murder of a team of workers from a petroleum plant.
+Sabarathinam, a cop, realizes that there are political and economic forces at play, and the mega-rich businessman Rakesh Khetan is involved.
 But, as he starts digging deeper, his family becomes a casualty, and Saba has to cross the line to ensure that justice is done for the victims and also save the nation from the evil machinations of Rakesh.